o3de/o3de.org/content/docs/userguide/cinematics-track-view-nodes-blur.md

+description: ' Add a Radial Blur node to blur the animation outward in a radial pattern in &ALYlong;''s &trackview-editor;. '
+slug: cinematics-track-view-nodes-blur
+title: Radial Blur Node
+---
 # Radial Blur Node<a name="cinematics-track-view-nodes-blur"></a>

 You can use the **Radial Blur** node to blur the animation radially outward from a center point\.